llms-heart-mir/tutorial/_sources/part01_llms/ch02_architectures/sec01-transformer.md

 | nn.Linear -> nn.Softmax (lm_head) | (batch, sequence, emb_dim)                 | (batch, sequence, n_token=50_000)     |

 There are other ways for using self-attention layers.
-However, the recent LLMs are all alike.
-They are also called *decode-only transformers*.
+However, the recent LLMs are all alike; They are also called *decode-only transformers*.

 ## Token embedding